LennaHammer/English/EVP/out/words_adjective.md

 ## 458. face-to-face ## adjective
 /ˌfeɪs.təˈfeɪs/
 [B1]involving two people who are meeting in the same place
-- a face-to-face meeting
+- a face-to-face `meeting`

 ## 459. fair ## adjective
 /fer/ EQUAL
 [B1]treating everyone in the same way, so that no one has an advantage
-- That's not fair!
+- `That's not` fair!
 You always go first!
-- It's not fair to make me do all the work.
+- It's not fair `to` make me do all the work.
-- a fair trial
+- a fair `trial`
-- I can't spend all my time with one child - it wouldn't be fair to the others.
+- I can't spend all my time with one child - it wouldn't be fair `to` the others.

 ## 460. fair ## adjective
 /fer/ REASONABLE
 [B1]acceptable, reasonable or right
-- a fair deal
+- a fair `deal`
-- He offered a fair price for the car.
+- He offered a fair `price` for the car.
-- That's a fair comment/question.
+- That's a fair `comment/question`.

 ## 461. false ## adjective
 /fɔːls/ NOT CORRECT